Home | Food Storage | Can You Freeze green onions?

 Rinse them and then get them as dry as you can without squishing them.
 You want little to no moisture on them.
 Then, lay them on 2 pieces of paper and roll them up but not tightly.
 They should have a little room.

 Place them into the bag and seal it.
-Put them into your crisper drawer if you have one and use them as needs and put them back in the fridge with a new paper towel.
+Put them into your crisper drawer if you have one and use them as needed and put them back in the fridge with a new paper towel.

 Freezer vs. Refrigerator for storing green onions